nain-F49FF806/axum-test-server/README.md

-🚧🚧WIP🚧🚧: Integration into aries-vcx in process.
+> 🚧🚧**WIP**🚧🚧: Integration into aries-vcx in process.
 See main branch for the MVP http service.

 # Aries mediator service (http)